-Good News! we have increase our patient booking.
+Good News! we have increased our patient booking.
 However we’re having

 to prioritise people with the most urgent need.